Ukraine Latest: Zelenskiy Sees Gain in East; Austria Warns of Blackout

 Iran Compels Jet to Land, Removes Family of Football Icon Ali Daei

-“The situation there is difficult, painful,” Zelenskiy said in his nightly address, referring to areas in the Luhansk and Donetsk regions where his troops have been defending the town of Bakhmut and are waging a months-long campaign to retake the town of Kreminna.
+Kyiv has seen a noticeable drop in enemy Air Force activity after a drone strike on a strategic-bomber base deep inside Russian territory on Monday, a military spokesman said.
+President Volodymyr Zelenskiy said Ukrainian troops are resisting Russia’s advances in intense fighting in the east and finding some opportunities to drive them out.

-Russian Foreign Minister Sergei Lavrov said in an interview with state news service Tass that Ukraine must comply with Moscow’s demands to surrender in full and concede sovereignty over annexed lands or face continued war.
-Ukrainian Foreign Minister Dmytro Kuleba said in an interview with the Associated Press that his country wants to hold a “peace” summit in February but doubts Russia would participate.
-He said Ukraine will hold direct talks with Russia only after the country faces a war-crimes tribunal, the AP reported.
+Russian Foreign Minister Sergei Lavrov said that Ukraine must comply with Moscow’s demands to surrender in full and concede sovereignty over annexed lands or face continued war.
+President Vladimir Putin also signed a decree banning the export of Russian oil and oil products to foreign buyers that adhere to a price cap on his country’s crude.

 (See RSAN on the Bloomberg Terminal for the Russian Sanctions Dashboard.)